 value -> Defines the setting to apply a attribute.

-1. Sample AutoSys JIL file for an command job “helloJob.jil”
+1. Sample AutoSys JIL example for an command job “helloJob.jil”

 machine :unix machine name